Publication

 Rights to access information

-Data subjects will have a right to access copies of their personal data by making a written request to the controller.
+Data subjects have a right to access copies of their personal data by making a request to the controller.
+They are entitled to both a copy of the personal data and information about the context in which it is processed.
 The initial request is free, though a charge can be made for subsequent requests.
 Controllers can refuse the request if it is manifestly unfounded or excessive.
 The right to obtain a copy of personal data should not adversely affect the rights and freedoms of others.
-The response must be provided within a month, though this can be extended by two months if the request is complex
+The response must be provided within a month, though this can be extended by two months if the request is complex.

 The PDPA further sets out minimum contents that the written request must have, including clear identification of the data subject, description of the request or inquiry to the controller, contact details and preferred method of communication for the data subject.
 The request must be dated and signed by the data subject.
 If submitted by a proxy, the relevant power of attorney or other authorization document must be enclosed to the request.